Master The Game Of Hiring With Nathan Hirsch is one of the more popular podcast episodes that FreeeUp CEO Nathan Hirsch has been on.

-It’s not fair to the other people on the team, it’s not fair to him, it’s not fair to you to keep that process going.
+It’s not fair to the other people, it’s not fair to him, it’s not fair to you to keep that process going.
 When you hire someone, that test really begins, and you should hold them to a very high standard.
 Just because they got in doesn’t mean that now they can do whatever they want.
 They need to continue to prove themself at all times going forward.

 Jaime: Okay, so how do we determine that?
 I’ll do a 30, 60, or 90-day review process with my people so that way we can do a check in.
 “Hey, we’re gonna do a check in.
 Let’s see how things go.”
 Sometimes, it should be sooner than that, right?
 “Okay, first week, how are they picking things up?
 How are they not?”
 Again, entrepreneurs, when they’re first hiring, they’re like, “Well, I’m gonna give them a chance because maybe it’s me.
-Maybe I’m not good at training, or maybe my team isn’t great at training them, so I wanna give them the benefit of the doubt,” so where is that line between benefit of the doubt and, “No, they kinda suck.
+Maybe I’m not good at onboarding, or maybe the workers aren’t great at onboarding them, so I wanna give them the benefit of the doubt,” so where is that line between benefit of the doubt and, “No, they kinda suck.
 We need to fire them now.”

-Nathan: I make sure that my team is good at training people.
-If my team can’t train people, they shouldn’t be on my team, and that’s on me, but I agree with everything you said.
+Nathan: I make sure that the assistants are good at onboarding people.
+If they can’t get people ready to work, they shouldn’t be there, and that’s on me, but I agree with everything you said.

 Everyone learns differently, so there’s a difference between someone who isn’t getting it because you’re not presenting them the information correctly and them not getting it because they’re not a good fit.
 It’s up for me to identify which one it is, and identify that quickly.